-Bulgaria: TPP Maritza East 2 wants guaranteed sales of electricity to NEK25.
-May 2015. / SEE Energy News
+Bulgaria: TPP Maritza East 2 wants guaranteed sales of electricity to NEK, SEE Energy News

 Thermal Power Plant Maritza East 2 requires guaranteed sales of its energy, and mid-year the plant could be on a regulated market.
 Namely, the state power plant Maritza East 2 has asked the energy regulator to allow her to enter into agreements with Bulgaria’s National Electric Company (NEK) for the compulsory purchase of part of the energy it produces.